Montellese/home-monitor-rs/README.md

 The `alwaysOff` file configuration option specifies a file which - if present - forces `home-monitor-rs` to turn the configured `server` off independent of the status of the configured `machines`.
 Similarly the `alwaysOn` file configuration option specifies a file which - if present - forces `home-monitor-rs` to turn the configured `server` on independent of the status of the configured `machines`.

+The `web` configuration in the `api` section can be used to configure an optional web / REST API.
+If the `web` section is completely missing of the `port` option is `0` the web / REST API is not started.
+If `ip` contains a valid IP address and `port` a valid HTTP port the web / REST API is automatically started.

 ### Systemd Service

 To run `home-monitor-rs` as a systemd service use the provided `home-monitor-rs.service` systemd unit file.
 Once the unit file is in place use